 If your process currently looks something like “email client, ask for 5 pages of content and social media profiles,” you’re in trouble.
 As much as we’d like to think that clients will think of every detail to give us for their website, the chances of that actually happening are slim.

-This post is all about a content checklist for your clients – and you’ll find that a bit further below.
+This post is all about why you need a website content checklist for clients – and you’ll find a checklist to use a bit further below.
 But first we need to cover something important.

-To get content from clients on time, you’ll need more than just a checklist.
+To get content from clients on time, you’ll need more than just a checklist (or website content template).

 There’s one thing we’re passionate about: Getting accurate content on time, without endless email trails.
 That means minimal editing, less time digging through emails and fewer mistakes.

-For that, we’ve got a bunch of different resources for you:
+To help you accomplish that, we’ve got a bunch of different tools and resources for you:

 - Content Snare – This is our tool which helps you create a content process that keeps projects moving and gets you paid.
 There’s a 14 day free trial which you can get HERE.